tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 8. **List Build Output**: Lists the files in the build output directory
 9. **Create ZIP Archive**: Creates a ZIP archive of the build output for release
 10. **Create GitHub Release** (for tagged commits): Creates a GitHub Release with the built application
-11. **Upload as Workflow Artifact** (for non-tagged commits): Attempts to upload the build as a workflow artifact
-12. **Build Completion Message**: Displays a message indicating the build completed successfully
+11. **Build Completion Message**: Displays a message indicating the build completed successfully
 ## Downloading the Built Application

-The workflow makes the built application available for download in two ways:
+The workflow makes the built application available for download through GitHub Releases:

-### 1. GitHub Releases (Recommended)
+### GitHub Releases

 When you create and push a tag, the workflow will automatically create a GitHub Release with the built application: